Whittlessness/R-warehouse/README.md

 * Encoding caregorical variables for model fitting
 * Test and train with both KNN and DT models to determine the most efficient

-**The below is the result of the Decision tree Model which was slightly more accurate with predicting the minorities within the data**
+**The below is the result of the Decision tree Model which was slightly more accurate when predicting the minorities within the data**

 ![](https://github.com/Whittlessness/Warehouse/blob/main/images/DT%20classification%20report%20.jpg)